decrypto-org/packetfu6/README.md

 ## Documentation

-PacketFu is yard-compatible (as well as sdoc/rdoc, if you prefer).
+PacketFu6 is yard-compatible (as well as sdoc/rdoc, if you prefer).
 You can generate local documentation easily with either `yard doc .` or `sdoc`, and view doc/index.html with your favored browser.
 Once that's done, navigate at the top, and read up on how to create a Packet or